campbel2525/sample-ai-agent/README-ENGLISH.md

 The AI agent aims to:

 - Act as a chatbot that searches OpenSearch and responds
-- Ask “follow-up questions” when the user’s question is ambiguous
+- Ask “follow-up querys” when the user’s query is ambiguous
-- Respond that there is “no answer” when the user’s question is not present in OpenSearch
+- Respond that there is “no answer” when the user’s query is not present in OpenSearch

 OpenSearch contains information about “Keanu Reeves”.